diskoverdata/diskover-docs/source_files/install_celery.md

 ### Celery for Windows

-🚧 Instructions coming soon.
+🚧 Instructions to follow.

 ### Celery for Mac

-🚧 Instructions coming soon.
+🚧 Instructions to follow.